kleidinc/master_iced_book/src/intro/README.md

 Of course, just like with any other programming language, you will need to learn some syntax, semantics, grammar and rules along the way.
 But as you will move along that journey you will learn to love Iced and Rust.

-This book consists of several parts, and is a work in progres.
+This book consists of several parts, and is a work in progress.
 You can leave your email and you will be notified when the next chapter and updates are shared.

 ## Part 1: Theory